castromaciel/REST-Server/README.md

 ## Credits

-Rest Server with Express is built and maintained by [Castro Maciel](https://github.com/castromaciel)
+APIs collection is built and maintained by [Castro Maciel](https://github.com/castromaciel)

 ## License